amida-tech/orange-api/README.md

 # and MongoDB running

 # you'll also need to configure the various settings documented in config.js
+# in the root app directory (often `orange-api`).
-# (the only vital ones are the client secret (any hexstring is suitable) and the
+# The only vital ones are the client secret (any hexstring is suitable) and the
-# addresses for web/db/zeromq)
+# addresses for web/db/zeromq.
+Sensible defaults can be used for those and all

-# you also need a client secret (any hexstring) which should be
-# placed into config.js in the root app directory (often `orange-api`)
+# other settings by copying `config.js.example` to `config.js`

+# if you want to enable notifications (not medication-taking app notifications,
+# but rather e.g., SMS and/or email alerts on user registration) you'll
-# finally you'll also need to configure the notification settings
+# also need to configure the notification settings (primarily Twilio and
-# (primarily twilio and sendgrid API auth keys) in config.js
+# SendGrid API auth keys) in `config.js`

 #install dependencies and build
 npm install